VIDYAKAARTHIKA-A/Live-image-captioning-agent-/README.md

-**VISION MATE: SCENE CAPTIONING FOR THE VISUALLY IMPAIRED:**
+** SCENE CAPTIONING FOR THE VISUALLY IMPAIRED:**

-VisionMate is an intelligent vision assistant which helps visually impaired individuals understand their surroundings.
+It is an intelligent vision assistant which helps visually impaired individuals understand their surroundings.
 It captures scenes through a webcam or mobile camera, identifies key objects (e.g., people, vehicles, signals), and generates natural language descriptions with voice narration.

 This project is especially designed to assist during road-crossing or traffic navigation, where awareness of vehicles and potential hazards is critical.
 It also detects dangerous situations and gives alerts.